Updated June 2020

 Joker is not only a masterclass in filmmaking, it is a conversational piece of cinematic art.
 Taking one of the most sinister comic book characters ever created, and layering what you thought you knew with nuanced social commentary.
-This is a film which does not encourage violence anymore than a whole host of horror films in recent years.
-With media scrutiny and criticism seemingly aimed more at a concept that all comic book films should inhabit a happy Marvel style universe; a subversion of the depth and diversity of the comic book world.
-A literary world where many characters are adult and not child focussed.
+This is a film that does not encourage violence any more than a whole host of horror films in recent years.
+With media scrutiny and criticism seemingly aimed more at a concept that all comic book films should inhabit a happy Marvel-style universe; a subversion of the depth and diversity of the comic book world.
+A literary world where many characters are adult and not child-focussed.

 Joker never makes any attempt to dovetail itself into the wider DC Comics universe.
 Director Todd Phillips choosing to allow his film the fly free of restrictions.
-As a result creating links to the Batman origin story that while clear are also gloriously different to anything we have seen before.
-While Joaquin Phoenix is truly astonishing.
+As a result, creating links to the Batman origin story that while clear is also gloriously different to anything we have seen before.
+While Joaquin Phoenix is genuinely astonishing.
 Giving us a character study of layered emotion, devastating sincerity, anger and humility.
 The mask of comic book evil removed for the world to see the man beneath the makeup.
 While the complexity, danger and isolation of sitting on the fringes of society are laid bare.
-This is Phoenix not only giving an award winning performance, but also reinventing a character who first appeared in 1940.
+This is Phoenix not only giving an award-winning performance but also reinventing a character who first appeared in 1940.
 Any comparisons to previous incarnations redundant as Phoenix focuses on Arthur, not the ‘The Joker’ of comic book legend.

 Spider-Man (2002) & Spider-Man 2 (2004)